-Mal de Debarquement Syndrome (MDDS) is a condition characterised by constant feeling of rocking/swaying.
-Usually this comes on after a boat ride (hence the name).
-It can also occur after a plane, train or car ride or even spontaneously.
+Mal de Debarquement Syndrome (MDDS) is a condition characterized by a constant feeling of rocking/swaying.
+Usually, this comes on after a boat ride (hence the name).
+It can also occur after a plane, train, or car ride or even spontaneously.
 Often patients feel better if they are back in a car, boat, plane or train.
 There may be overlap with chronic subjective dizziness.
-Some patients have other symptoms sensory sensitisation.
+Some patients have other symptoms of sensory sensitization.

 The cause and best treatment for MDDS are not clear.
 Some patients improve spontaneously.
-For other the problems persists.
-Some benefit from a drug Clonazepam.
+For others, the problems persist.
+Some benefit from the drug Clonazepam (or Diazepam).
 This is however potentially addictive medication.
 I have successfully treated some patients with Venlafaxine (an antidepressant class drug).
 The medication has to be started at the lowest dose (or even half of the lowest strength tablet) and very gradually increased.
 Other treatments tried include magnetic stimulation (see here).